d0ughb0yy/ctf-reports/thm/anthem.md

 ### Initial Foothold

-I was able to get initial access first due to an exposed password in robots.txt then credential reusage.
-Umbraco admin used the same password as for his server credentials and I was able to RDP in.
+A post with a poem hinted to the name of the admin 'Solomon Grundy' and the other post leaked the email of another user `JD@anthem.com` which indicated to the email templating used by the company leading to the admin email: `SG@anthem.com`

-A post with a poem hinted to the name of the admin 'Solomon Grundy' and another post leaked the email of another user JD@anthem.com which indicates to email templating of the company leading to an admin email of SG@anthem.com
+I was able to get initial access first due to an exposed password in robots.txt file and then followed by credential reusage.
+Umbraco admin used the same password for his RDP credentials and I was able to RDP in.

 ---

 ### Privilege Escalation:

 I was able to get Administrator due to misconfigured backup folder which allowed access to anyone.
-I checked the file inside and found the Administrator password but first I had to give myself permissions for the file.
+I checked the file but no one could open it.
+I had to give myself permissions to be able to open the file.
+After opening I found the Administrator password.

 ## Journal:

-**When connecting with RDP to a machine remember to enable viewing of hidden files**
+**When enumerating Windows machines remember to enable hidden files and directories.**